fastlane/fastlane/README.md

 # Features
 - Upload hundreds of screenshots with different languages from different devices
-- Upload a new ipa file to iTunesConnect without Xcode from any computer
+- Upload a new ipa file to iTunes Connect without Xcode from any computer
 - Update app metadata
 - Easily implement a real Continuous Deployment process
 - Store the configuration in git to easily deploy from **any** computer, including your Continuous Integration server (e.g. Jenkins)